Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Related work

 \section{Related work}

-In this section, we review the different approaches that have been used to achieve subpixel accuracy for disparity estimation.
-We classify state-of-the-art methods based on whether the interpolation is done using the cost volume or the image space.
-We then discuss the methods which focus on multidimensional disparity.
+In this section, we review the different closed form solutions that have been used to achieve subpixel accuracy for disparity estimation.
+We classify existing closed form solutions based on whether the interpolation is done using the cost volume or the image space.
+We then discuss the methods for generalizing the closed form solutions to multidimensional disparity.

 \textbf{Cost volume interpolation.} Cost volume interpolation is usually performed by fitting a parabola~\cite{Shimizu2005,Cheng_2013}, or in some cases a pair of equiangular lines forming a triangular function, around each discrete disparity value.
-This approach is problematic since it leads to errors that are correlated with the fractional part of the disparity due to the so called \emph{pixel locking effect}~\cite{Shimizu2005, Miclea2015}; see Fig.~\ref{fig:fract_part_correllation}.
-This, in turn, leads to systemic artifacts, \eg when the disparity is used to reconstruct a 3D view of a scene in stereo vision; see Fig.~\ref{fig:pixel_locking_reduction}.
+This approach is problematic since it leads to errors that are correlated with the fractional part of the disparity due to the so called \emph{pixel locking effect}~\cite{Shimizu2005, Miclea2015}.
+Fig.~\ref{fig:fract_part_correllation} illustrates the issue in more details; the mean error of the prediction is a function of the disparity fractional part.
+This, in turn, leads to systemic artifacts, \eg when the disparity is used to reconstruct a 3D view of a scene in stereo vision; see Section~\ref{sec:experimental:oned} for more details.
 The mitigation strategies proposed in the literature exploit the fact that the error caused by the pixel-locking effect is periodic, with a period of one pixel, and anti-symmetric over half that period~\cite{Shimizu2005}.
 This property can be exploited to average out the error.
-Since the disparity estimate for the (interpolated) image patch that is half a pixel away from the source patch should have an error that is approximately equal to minus the error of the reference patch, the initial disparity estimate can be refined by combining it with the disparity estimate of the interpolated patch (plus or minus 0.5 pixel depending in which direction this patch was interpolated).
+Since the disparity estimate for the (interpolated) image patch that is half a pixel away from the source patch should have an error that is approximately equal to minus the error of the reference patch, the initial disparity estimate can be refined by combining it with the disparity estimate of the interpolated patch (plus or minus $0.5$ pixel depending in which direction this patch was interpolated).
 This method is efficient at removing the artifacts introduced by the pixel locking effect, but does not aim at improving the accuracy of the subpixel disparity.
-In practice, the method has a smoothing effect which can also lead to some improvement.
-But this smoothing effect also makes the method redundant with additional regularization that can be applied on the solution afterwards.
+In practice, the method has a smoothing effect, which can also lead to some improvement.
+However, this smoothing effect also makes the method redundant with additional regularization that can be applied afterwards on the solution.